 Here’s the takeaway for you as an instructor: don’t assume that students understand precisely what you mean when you say “analysis” or “argument.”
 Be prepared to show them what you mean.

-For more information about the FPT and its affect on student writing and learning, please read Kimberly Wesley’s “The Ill Effects of the Five Paragraph Theme.”
+For more information about the FPT and its effect on student writing and learning, please read Kimberly Wesley’s “The Ill Effects of the Five Paragraph Theme.”

 One strategy for helping students get beyond the five-paragraph essay structure is to emphasize that arguments arise in response to other arguments, and effective essays typically build from one point to the next like a conversation with real or hypothetical others who have different perspectives on the subject.
 For more information on this strategy, please read “Entering the Conversation” from They Say, I Say by Gerald Graff and Cathy Birkenstein.